pklosko/epaper-station/README.md

 ## Run
 ```
 cd /home/pi/epaper-station/; /usr/bin/python3 ./station.py&

+or from rc.local

+sudo vi /etc/rc.local

+su - pi -c 'cd /home/pi/epaper-station/; /usr/bin/python3 ./station.py&'
 ```
+When running from rc.local all messages are logged to /var/log/daemon.log

 ## Usage
 - to pair a display, it has to be really really close (touching the adapter with left edge) - when the display "checks in", it will check the presence of <DISPLAY_MAC>.png in current dir, convert it to bmp and send to display -